 4633.9 modify as shown

-3) If this list contains more than one channel, filter the list for the minimum count of QoS AP with an HC and with no indication of support for QLoad reporting.
+3) If this list contains more than one channel, filter the list for the minimum count of HCs with no indication of support for QLoad reporting.

-4) If this list contains more than one channel, filter the list for the minimum count of QoS AP with an HC and with an indication of support for QLoad reporting (i.e., the QLoad Report field equal to 1 in the Extended Capabilities element).
+4) If this list contains more than one channel, filter the list for the minimum count of HCs with an indication of support for QLoad reporting (i.e., the QLoad Report field equal to 1 in the Extended Capabilities element).

-5) If this list contains more than one channel, filter the list for the minimum count of QoS AP with the ACM bit set for AC_VI or AC_VO and with an indication of support for QLoad reporting (i.e., the QLoad Report field equal to 1 in the Extended Capabilities element).
+5) If this list contains more than one channel, filter the list for the minimum count of QoS APs with the ACM bit set for AC_VI or AC_VO and with an indication of support for QLoad reporting (i.e., the QLoad Report field equal to 1 in the Extended Capabilities element).

-i) If this list contains more than one channel and the AP has an HC:
+i) If this list contains more than one channel and for an HC:

-1) Filter the list for the minimum count of QoS AP with an HC and with no indication of support for QLoad reporting.
+1) Filter the list for the minimum count of HCs with no indication of support for QLoad reporting.

-2) If this list contains more than one channel, filter the list for the minimum count of QoS AP with the ACM bit set for AC_VI or AC_VO and with no indication of support for QLoad reporting.
+2) If this list contains more than one channel, filter the list for the minimum count of QoS APs with the ACM bit set for AC_VI or AC_VO and with no indication of support for QLoad reporting.

-3) If this list contains more than one channel, filter the list for the minimum count of QoS AP with an HC and with an indication of support for QLoad reporting (i.e., the QLoad Report field equal to 1 in the Extended Capabilities element).
+3) If this list contains more than one channel, filter the list for the minimum count of HCs with an indication of support for QLoad reporting (i.e., the QLoad Report field equal to 1 in the Extended Capabilities element).

 --- End of proposed changes ---